 Mason's paintings have been shown at over 100 exhibitions.
 They are included the collections of the San Francisco Museum of Modern Art, the Denver Art Gallery, the Milwaukee Art Museum, The Boise Museum of Art, the Portland Art Museum, and the Seattle Art Museum.
 The new Seattle Opera House (McCaw Hall) displays his enormous 4-piece mural on the main floor in the Impromptu Cafe.

-Alden's painting Red Bird Pyramid, show above, looks over the 3rd floor of the Allen Center.
+Alden's painting Red Bird Pyramid (top) looks over the 3rd floor of the Allen Center while Summer Dance (bottom) is displayed on the 3rd floor of the Gates Center.

 Greg Kucera Gallery, Seattle